Harry Schaffer

-Schaffer's art-works are positioned within the themes of Minimal Art and Land art.
+Schaffer's art works are positioned within the themes of minimal art and land art.

 For many years he has also been collaborating with the German-French artist Wolf Warnke.

 His main topics are the circle and the square, to which he modulates and experiments in different sizes and materials in various places around the world.

 His scale of works range from short interventions with natural materials to sculptures out of steel or granite.
 He examines strongly the environment and the proportion of the golden section, which appear regularly in his works.

+Personal life

 Schaffer is a father of three daughters.